iam-anshul/secret-repo/docs/tutorials/deploy-private.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Deploy AtomicCD On Kubernetes Cluster
+# Deploy AtomicCD On Kubernetes Cluster (Private Repo)

-This tutorial shows how to deploy AtomicCD a Kubernetes Cluster with a Track Config file placed on a public Github repository.
+This tutorial shows how to deploy AtomicCD a Kubernetes Cluster with a Track Config file placed on a private Github repository.

 ### Pre-requisites:

 - A Kubernetes cluster with admin privileges.
-- A Github public repository to place Target Config file.
+- A Github private repository to place Target Config file.
-- **If repository is private:** A Personal Access Token of the private repository (with read access for the repository contents).
-If using Github Fined-grained Tokens the `Contents` permission with `Read-only` access
-  can be used.
+- A Personal Access Token of the private repository (with read access for the repository contents).
+If using Github Fined-grained Tokens the `Contents` permission with `Read-only` access can be used.

 ### Below are the steps to setup AtomicCD to implement continuous delivery for a python application: